Partnerships that Improve Student Learning

-Measured Progress partners with The College Board by offering large-scale solutions for grades 3–8 that align with and tie to The College Board’s SAT Suite of Assessments.
-The 3-8 assessments address the same domains of knowledge and the skills represented in the SAT Suite, which research shows are most important for college and career readiness.
+Measured Progress partners with the College Board by offering eMPower™ assessments—interim and summative assessments for grades 3–8 that align with and tie to the College Board’s SAT Suite of Assessments.
+The eMPower program addresses the same domains of knowledge and the skills represented in the SAT Suite, which research shows are most important for college and career readiness.

 Each year, the College Board helps more than seven million students prepare for a successful transition to college through programs and services in college readiness and college success—including the SAT and the Advanced Placement Program.
 The organization also serves the education community through research and advocacy on behalf of students, educators and schools.

 Measured Progress has partnered with EADMS to deliver its COMMON CORE™ Assessments product suite on the Educator’s Assessment Data Management System (EADMS) platform.
 EADMS supports the delivery and reporting of Measured Progress Benchmarks and Testlets, and also allows educators to create their own tests from the Formative Item Bank content.

 Based in the Murrieta-Temecula Valley of Southern California and founded in 1996, EADMS (previously Adrylan Communications) provides K–12 assessment and reporting solutions that fully support states’ transition to the Common Core State Standards.